IFTF Redesign & Rebuild

 Solspace and the client decided to break with our project management protocol and execute the new site design and build simultaneously.
 And instead of conducting Discovery in advance of project planning, we incorporated Discovery into the iterative agile process too.
 This was unusual, but the history of the partnership between the teams made it an exciting creative opportunity.

-IFTF and Solspace worked intensely on initial planning, drilling down on everything that was known about the proposed new site, and everything that was still unknown.
+IFTF and Solspace worked intensely on initial planning, drilling down on everything that was known about the proposed new site and everything that was still unknown.
 Together, we produced a plan and a timeline, understanding that these would be loosely held.
-Solspace then created a sitemap with the proposed new content structure, content types, and URL structure, and added a list of required unique templates.
-This proposed new site organization was clear and easy to understand and organized into sections that would feel intuitive to users.
+Solspace then created a sitemap with the proposed new content structure, content types, and URL structure and added a list of the required unique templates.
+This proposed new site organization was clear, easy to understand, and organized into sections that would feel intuitive to users.

 Design and Creative Problem-Solving